prithv95/Projects/README.md

 # Projects

-This folder contains all of my academic projetcs.
+This folder contains all of my academic projects.